falconry/falcon/docs/api/routing.rst

             """

         def find(self, uri):
-            """Search for a route that matches the given URI.
+            """Search for a route that matches the given partial URI.

             Args:
-                uri (str): Request URI to match to a route.
+                uri(str): The requested path to route

             Returns:
-                tuple: A 3-member tuple composed of (resource, method_map, params) or ``None`` if no route is found.
+                tuple: A 4-member tuple composed of (resource, method_map, params, uri_template), or ``None`` if no route matches the requested path
             """

 A custom routing engine may be specified when instantiating